 Anyway, Leo, we got about 30 seconds.

-What happens uh when we hit November?
+What happens when we hit November?

 Who wins and by how much?

-Uh advantage, in my opinion, Joe.
+Advantage, in my opinion, Joe.

 I think Trump has momentum right now.

-I think Joe, I think Donald Trump pulls another insight straight.
+Prediction, I think Joe, I think Donald Trump pulls another insight straight.

-He wins the electoral college.
+He wins the Electoral College.

 He may not win the popular vote, but Donald Trump will get four more years.

-Leo Torrell, this is our first conversation.
+Leo Terrell, this is our first conversation.

 And again, work on that enthusiasm.